 I am preparing lives that will go out from the classroom, reach out to the community, and stand out in the world. - ESD Manifesto

 Global issues, geography, language, culture, and history are interwoven throughout classes at all grade levels at ESD.
 We believe in exploring and embracing the cultures of countries around the globe in order to encourage our students to become citizens of the world.
 ESD enjoys a deep and meaningful partnership with our sister school, Joseph and Mary Primary School, in Tanzania.
-Programs like Students Shoulder-to-Shoulder provide eye-opening experiences to further enhance students’ global citizenship.
+Programs like Students Shoulder-to-Shoulder provide eye-opening experiences to further enhance students’ global competency.

 The GCC consists of twelve teachers from across all three divisions who are passionate about global affairs and committed to developing a global competence within the members of the ESD community.
 For more information, please contact Lindsey Cullins.